Work unit: Danwei system

 Institutions such as industrial factories, schools and hospitals, and government departments are all part of the danwei system.
 Among them, the heavy industrial work units, commonly viewed as the prototype of the socialist workplace, were granted priority for resources.
 During the Maoist era, the work unit served as multifunctional urban institutions that encompassed various aspects of urban livelihoods.
-Each danwei created their own housing, child care, schools, clinics, shops, services, post offices, etc. Workers' benefits were only partly in the form of wages, which significant benefits coming in the form of state-provided services and the like.
+Danwei contained facilities for work and daily living, including production facilities, offices, residential areas, social services, child-care facilities, dry goods stores, public toilets, bath houses, meeting rooms, clubs for retirees, and sports courts and fields.
+Larger danwei might have schools or in-patient healthcare clinics.
+Workers' benefits were only partly in the form of wages, with significant benefits coming in the form of state-provided services and the like.
 Therefore, work units provided essential social resources to its members when the market economy had not yet fully developed.
 The industrial danwei was a state institution.